 How we protect public pages, private portals, payments, and alert data.

-Public pages, private portals, APIs, and forms should operate over HTTPS in production.
+Public pages, private portals, data pages, and forms should operate over HTTPS in production.

-Private areas use sign-in, signed sessions, server tokens, and separation from public navigation.
+Private areas use protected sign-in and stay separate from public navigation.

 Sensitive changes such as ads, businesses, billing, and SEO should be logged with actor, time, and before/after values where practical.